AfterShokz Aeropex review: excellent headphones for runners and cyclists

 Hello and welcome to my review of the AfterShokz Aeropex headphones for Fit&Well.

 If you’re a runner, cyclist or gym goer, you’ll know one thing – not all headphones are built the same.
 Some fall out when you turn your head which is not what you want when you are 6km into a 10km training run.
 Others block out all surrounding noise – which is fine if you want to get lost in your music, but not so great if you want to be aware of your surroundings and any dangers.
 Then there are ones that look good but sound like you’re listening to next door’s radio through the wall.

-In the Aeropex, AfterShokz has engineered a product that provides a solution to all three problems in one neat, stylish package - and more than deserves a spot on Fit&Well's list of the best running headphones.
+In the Aeropex, AfterShokz has engineered a product that provides a solution to all three problems in one neat, stylish package - and more than deserves a spot on Fit&Well's list of the best workout earbuds.
 You may well have seen other runners wearing a pair - they look like something out of a Star Trek movie.
 The brand’s trademark band hangs above the ear and runs round the back of your head to the other ear.

 But the big selling point is that AfterShokz headphones don’t sit inside the ear canal; instead they rest on the upper bone of your jaw.
 The sound of your favorite tunes then reaches your ear canal via vibrations on your upper cheek bones.
 This process is known as bone conduction, and it’s how certain wildlife such as snakes and baleen whales hear sounds.

 The big benefit to this way of listening to music or podcasts is that they leave your ears open to hear what’s around you – be it traffic, wildlife, other pedestrians or hazards you might otherwise be unaware of.

 The other plus point to bone conduction headphones is that some running races that ban headphones will let you race in open-ear ones as they allow you to hear directions from marshals and other runners.